wajidali30/wajidali30.github.io/index.md

 ## Research Interests

 My research interest lies in mathematical modelling of real-world problems.
 Currently, I am developing mathematical frameworks for stochastic and deterministic processes, such as ecological and eco-evolutionary systems on networks, epidemics, and vaccination—often supported by real and/or synthetic data.
-My skills include mathematical modelling, qualitative analysis of differential equations-based models, generating synthetic data for Markovian processes, and data analysis with a focus on estimating key parameters.
 For my past research activities, please see [Past Research Activities](past_research_activities.md).

 ## Research Outputs